al-the-x/Github-for-Teaching/README.md

 # Using Github for Teaching

 I began teaching programming professionally at [Valencia College](http://valenciacollege.edu] in Fall of 2012.
-My first class was [DIG 1108: Intro to Server-Side Programming with PHP](https://github.com/Valencia-Digital-Media/vcc-dig1108-fall2012.github.com), a course that [Rob McCaffrey](https://www.linkedin.com/pub/robert-mccaffrey/8/522/b48), [Carlos Souza](https://www.linkedin.com/in/caike) and I had envisioned a year before
+My first class was [DIG 1108: Intro to Server-Side Programming with PHP](https://github.com/Valencia-Digital-Media/vcc-dig1108-fall2012.github.com), a course that [Rob McCaffrey](https://www.linkedin.com/pub/robert-mccaffrey/8/522/b48), [Carlos Souza](https://www.linkedin.com/in/caike) and I had envisioned a year before in a set of planning sessions to create a new Web Development curriculum for the college.

+One of the foundations of the curriculum we outlined was a reliance on real-world tools and languages while teaching programming and application development with the goal of truly preparing students for the workplace inside of a two-year (6 semester) program.
+First and foremost, we believed in using Source Control, specifically Github, throughout the program.
+In that first class, [the others that followed](https://j.mp/vcc-dig-1108) and again in [DIG 1102: Intro to Client-Side Programming with JavaScript](http://j.mp/vcc-dig-1102), which I graciously had the opportunity to teach, I started developing a methodology of using Github to deliver, accept, and grade assignments.

+In 2014, when I began teaching [Front-End Development at The Iron Yard](...), I took that methodology to the next level.
+My classes...

 Processes and methodologies for using Github in a Teaching environment.